 The two effects cancel each other out exactly.
 The apparent size of a star's comatic tail at the edge of the field remains exactly the same, whatever eyepiece is used.

-Practical conclusion: a coma corrector is useful as soon as you look at the edge of the apparent field, regardless of eyepiece focal length.
-Whether you're at 50× or 300×, if the coma bothered you at low magnification, it will bother you just as much at high magnification.
+A coma corrector is useful whenever you look at the edge of the apparent field, regardless of the eyepiece focal length.
+Whether you're using 50× or 300× magnification, if coma was a problem at low magnification, it will be just as much of a problem at high magnification.

 5.3.
 So why does it often seem to disappear?